 Normal is a very ethnically-diverse town.
 The people who call Normal home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Normal residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Normal include German, Irish, English, Polish, and Italian.

 The most common language spoken in Normal is English.
-Other important languages spoken here include Spanish and Langs. of India.
+Other important languages spoken here include Spanish and French.